francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 </p>

 For a more standard network (with 4 layers and non-unit width), PC now escapes orders of magnitude faster than BP (again initialising close to the origin and using SGD with the same learning rate).
-Now we can no longer visualise the landscape; however, we can project it onto the maximum and minimum curvature (Hessian) directions.
-Interestingly, we see that, while the loss is flat (to second order) around the origin, the equilibrated energy has negative curvature.
+We can no longer visualise the landscape; however, we can project it onto the maximum and minimum curvature (Hessian) directions.
+Interestingly, we see that while the loss is flat (to second order) around the origin, the equilibrated energy has negative curvature.

-So it seems that, no matter the network depth and width, PC inference makes the origin saddle much easier to escape, with more robust to vanishing gradients.
+So it seems that, no matter the network depth and width, PC inference makes the origin saddle much easier to escape and thus learning more robust vanishing gradients.
 Can we say something more formal?

 ## 🏔 A landscape theory <a name="theory"></a>